diogoaurelio/schedoscopeWiki/Kafka-Export.md

 Note that in both cases the data export is lossless, i.e., even complex or nested field types are recursively and adequately translated to JSON or Avro.

-The name of the topic the data is exported to is the table name associated with the view.
+The name of the topic the data is exported to is the name of the database and table name associated with the view concatenated by underscore.
 The topic is created if it does not exist already.

 Here is a description the parameters you must or can pass to `Kafka` exports: